 I -- the other information -- I know for a fact that the Duff information here was added later.
 Usually I -- I do now add dates to when I add extra information onto a current form.
 This particular -- at this particular time, I did not do that. - Q. Okay. - A. But looking at my handwriting, it's possible I added all this other stuff as we progressed towards the wedding date. - Q. Okay.
 And then what about on the bottom right-hand corner, the "Pricing" section?
 Was all of that on the day of the tasting, or was some of it added at a later date? - A. The total and the deposit and then the total due -- it went to that point, and then the final payment of \$150 was made by card on March 15th. - Q. Okay.
-What did you think when Cheryl McPherson asked

-'''

-you if you were okay baking a wedding cake for a same-sex
+What did you think when Cheryl McPherson asked you if you were okay baking a wedding cake for a same-sex ceremony?

-ceremony?

-'''

-- I didn't find it an odd question, but I'm always taken Α. aback when people ask me. - Q. Why is that? - Because I don't see why there is a problem with it. Α. - 0.
-Okay.
+- A. I didn't find it an odd question, but I'm always taken aback when people ask me. - Q. Why is that? - A. Because I don't see why there is a problem with it. - Q. Okay.

-- But I know there are people out there who fear having Α. a problem with it, and then there are people who do have a problem.
-And when people ask me a question -- and it's not the only time it's ever been asked of me -- I -- I just think, okay, I'm sad that they have to ask me, and I'm usually, like, "Of course, I'll do your cake."
-So -- and I usually try to put them at ease. - Is that what you did when you spoke with Cheryl Q. McPherson in this case? - Α. Yes. - Okay.
-So Cheryl and Rachel come in for the tasting on Q. the 21st? - Α. Mm-hmm. - What do you remember about that tasting?
-Q. - I remember it was very -- there was anxiety. Α. there was -- - Anxiety?
-Was it your anxiety or their anxiety?
-Q. - Their anxiety because of what they went through to get Α.
+- A. But I know there are people out there who fear having a problem with it, and then there are people who do have a problem.
+And when people ask me a question and it's not the only time it's ever been asked of me I I just think, okay, I'm sad that they have to ask me, and I'm usually, like, "Of course, I'll do your cake."
+So and I usually try to put them at ease. - Q. Is that what you did when you spoke with Cheryl McPherson in this case? - A. Yes. - Q. Okay.
+So Cheryl and Rachel come in for the tasting on the 21st? - A. Mm-hmm. - Q. What do you remember about that tasting? - A. I remember it was very -- there was anxiety.
+And there was -- - Q. Anxiety?
+Was it your anxiety or their anxiety? - A. Their anxiety because of what they went through to get to me.